The 2026 Motherland Conference at Cambridge University

 From 6th-7th February, Cambridge University held its yearly (and landmark) two-day Motherland Conference, orchestrated by their Afro Caribbean Society (ACS) and supported by the Cambridge Union.

 To commemorate this year being the 20th anniversary of their ACS, the theme of the conference was: “20 Years On, What Comes Next?”
-This theme was intentionally designed to celebrate African-Caribbean achievements in the western world up until now, but also to promote discussions of what the future of the black diaspora may look like on the wider world stage.
+This theme was intentionally designed to celebrate African-Caribbean achievements in the western world/global north to date, but also to promote wider discussions of what the future of the black diaspora may look like on the wider world stage.

 The two-day conference consisted of the following panel sessions: